 What happens when I get to the hospital?

 You'll usually be asked to arrive about 2 hours before your operation starts.
 A registered nurse will greet you and help you prep.
-You'll discuss with him your medical history and the medicines you take.
+You'll discuss with them your medical history and the medicines you take.
 You'll also get a chance to talk to people on your surgical team about the operation.

 Before you go to the operating room, you'll first change into a gown.
 The nurse will remind you to remove things like your jewelry, glasses or contact lenses, hearing aids, or a wig if you have them.